Moral Mazes in the Era of LLMs: Introduction

-Together, our findings clarify the incoming world of human--LLM email communication: the average human will likely lose in negotiations where they are pitted against LLMs, but stand a better chance when drafting their emails with LLMs' assistance.
-This opens up an exciting landscape of new forms of communication, which our study makes the first step toward fully charting out.
+We analyze emails' tone along two dimensions, \textbf{empathy} and \textbf{formality}, which capture the core tensions in the scenarios between how much one accommodates the recipient and whether one writes casually or professionally.
+An analysis of over 600 human and LLM emails reveals systematic differences in style: LLM emails are predominantly formal and empathetic, whereas human emails are more varied (Figure~\ref{fig:emp_form_analysis}).
+LLM judges consistently rate LLM-written emails more highly than human-written ones.
+However, when LLMs rewrite human emails, they not only make the emails more formal and empathetic, but the resulting human+LLM emails can outperform \textit{both} human and LLM only, suggesting a hybrid advantage to email-writing.

+Beyond GPT-4o, we evaluate emails with 10 judge models from various families and sizes and find not all judges agree on what makes a good email.
+The evidence points toward \textit{emergent tact}---operationalized as whether an email navigates a social situation without over-communicating or creating future pitfalls---smaller judges prefer more direct, less tactful emails while larger judges prefer more subtle, tactful ones.
+As models scale up, their email judgments increasingly agree, with the most advanced reaching about 0.5 Krippendorff's $\alpha$.
+Combined with their ubiquitous adoption, this convergence can reshape the norms of workplace communication in ways that may diverge from human judgment.
+Our study makes a first step toward charting out this novel landscape of corporate ethics.

-To summarize, we make the following contributions: \begin{itemize} \item We create \hrsim~to study the novel field of human--LLM communication. \item We discover LLMs trend toward agreement on email judgments as they scale up. \item Under LLM judges, human emails underpeform LLM emails, but a \textit{hybrid advantage} over both can be found in some human+LLM emails. \item Weaker judges prefer more direct emails, while stronger judges prefer more subtle emails, a phenomenon we term \textit{emergent tact}. \item We analyze emails' tone and find LLMs tend to write more formal and empathetic emails, while human emails are more varied.
+To summarize, we make the following contributions: \begin{itemize} \item We create \hrsim~to study the emerging landscape of corporate communication norms shaped by LLMs. \item We analyze emails' tone and find LLMs tend to write more formal and empathetic emails, while human emails are more varied. \item Under LLM judges, human emails underpeform LLM emails, but a \textit{hybrid advantage} over both can be found in some human+LLM emails. \item Weaker judges prefer more direct emails, while stronger judges prefer more subtle emails, a phenomenon we term \textit{emergent tact}. \item LLMs increasingly agree on email judgments as they scale up, which can potentially reshape corporate communication norms.

 \end{itemize}